gcamarena5/351-Project/README.md

 <img width="1227" height="160" alt="image" src="https://github.com/user-attachments/assets/5c315fa0-ac3c-4f9f-bcbc-cf9176c81b39" />

 Second, open another terminal.
 In one, run ./recv.
 This is the reciever.
 In the other, run ./sender with the file name.
 In this case, its the keyfile.txt created by the sender.
+It will display how much data was sent, and how much was recieved.

 <img width="1042" height="56" alt="image" src="https://github.com/user-attachments/assets/7beee2e3-6a70-4055-828d-2ba583c24848" />